Stomach flu is a viral infection of your intestines. The medical term for stomach flu is viral gastroenteritis.

 - restaurants, buffets, or banquets

-- care facilities like daycare centers and nursing homes
+- care facilities such as daycare centers and nursing homes

 - college campuses